-Of the many things in this world which I’ll never understand, the 1982 sequel to Grease ranks near the top of the list.
+Of the many things in this world which I’ll never understand, cost the 1982 sequel to Grease ranks near the top of the list.

 I understand why a film bearing the Grease 2 title was made.
 The first film was a smash hit which profitably channeled 1970s fascination with the (hyper-romanticized) music and fashions of the 1950s while supercharging the careers of both John Travolta and Olivia Newton-John.
 Its soundtrack of nefariously catchy earworms sold like hotcakes and got frequent spins on the industrial phonograph of my second grade classroom during indoor recess time.

 Though I never really cared much for the film — my precociously snotty six year old self thought it was rather crass and vulgar — I won’t deny it was a massive popcultural touchstone for kids of my generation.
-In grossly reductive and admittedly sexist terms, Grease was “Star Wars for Girls.”
+In grossly reductive and admittedly sexist terms, gonorrhea Grease was “Star Wars for Girls.”
 Or least that was the case in Medford’s Forest Park and Woburn’s Linscott-Rumford Elementary Schools at the time.

 (Yes, I know there where plenty of guys who loved Grease and gals who loved Star Wars, but passionate lunchline discussions of Danny Zuko’s race down the L.A.
 River and Luke Skywalker’s raid on the Death Star’s exhaust port tended to fall along fairly strict gender lines.)